erick-rico/100-days-of-code/Day04/README.md

 - `main.py`

 ## 📝 Notes
-- Solved the main task: `main.py`.
+- Solved the final project of the day: `main.py`.